 AI agents are tools.
 They do what you tell them to do, with the data you give them.
 The governance question is not “how do we make the agent compliant?” - it is “how do we make sure the data the agent works from is already governed?”

-That means classifying professional vs personal emails at import.
-Screening phone numbers against TPS before the agent dials.
+That means resolving subscriber type at import.
+Screening phone numbers against TPS and CTPS before the agent dials.
 Deduplicating and standardising records before the agent segments them.
 Controlling who can trigger agent actions and on which data.
 Enforcing suppression in real time.
 And setting retention limits that are automated, not aspirational.

 When those controls are in the pipeline, AI outbound stops being a compliance risk and starts being what it should be: a way to do better outreach at scale, on data you can trust.

-DataFixr governs prospect data at the pipeline level - classifying emails, screening phones, deduplicating records, tracking access, and enforcing retention before any agent, sequence, or human touches the data.
-Request early access ->
+DataFixr governs prospect data at the pipeline level - resolving subscriber type, screening phones, deduplicating records, tracking access, and enforcing retention before any agent, sequence, or human touches the data.
+Start using DataFixr free ->